-Early on I was fascinated with the theory of Wabi Sabi has always guided my work, a highlight was reading Wabi-Sabi for Artists, Designers, Poets & Philosophers by Leonard Koren.
-The teachings of this theory still help guide my work: that all things are intrinsically imperfect, that we need to slow down and appreciate the small things that make life beautiful, that art making is about process, not final product.
+The theory of Wabi Sabi has always guided my work, a highlight was reading Wabi-Sabi for Artists, Designers, Poets & Philosophers by Leonard Koren.
+The teachings of this theory always hold true: that all things are intrinsically imperfect, that we need to slow down and appreciate the small things that make life beautiful, that art making is about process, not final product.
 Wabi Sabi asks for concentration on the things that are often overlooked, the imperfections of life, and the many ways decay and aging record the passing of time.
 I hope that my sculptures will serve as a source of inspiration, prompting others to explore their own personal narratives and the untold stories that are embedded within the objects that surround them.